How to tour Europe in a Motorhome-the ULTIMATE guide

 Aires in Europe

-For us, we prefer to travel around Europe in our motorhome and explore different places during our trips instead of staying in one area.
-We generally stay only one night in a place (unless we’re planning to ride the motorbikes, in which case we find somewhere for a few nights.)
+For me, I prefer to travel around Europe in my motorhome and explore different places during my trips instead of staying in one area.
+I generally stay only one night in a place.

 Motorhome Parking Tips for Aires

 You cannot pre-book Aires- they operate on a first-come basis.
-We found people tended to move on about 10-11am and most were parked up by 4pm, so try and move within that window for the best chance of finding a space.
-When we toured Italy, we left a little earlier (around 9ish) and aimed to be parked for lunchtime-ish, which we think helped us get in where we wanted without problems.
+I found people tended to move on about 10-11am and most were parked up by 4pm, so try and move within that window for the best chance of finding a space.
+When I toured Italy, I left a little earlier (around 9ish) and aimed to be parked for lunchtime-ish, which I think helped to get in where I wanted without problems.

-We like aires, as we feel happier leaving our motorhome if we want to go off an explore, and don’t want to deal with the noise or expense of a European campsite.
-We tow motorbikes behind our motorhome and love being able to use them without worrying if the van is ok.
+I like aires, as I feel happier leaving my motorhome if I want to go off and explore, and don’t want to deal with the noise or expense of a European campsite.

 You can find more on how to use aires and find motorhome parking around Europe here.